 The artists working in the Library collections are Jheanelle Garriques and kerrie welsh.

 Garriques is a social entrepreneur, Black feminist, and model.
 She holds many titles but is most proud of her work as the founder and executive director of Naked Narratives, a narrative therapy project.
 The project—which operates as a writing program, encouraging its participants to confidently express themselves while resolving past traumas—spans three continents and seven cities.
 When she is not traveling, Garriques can be found in her hometown of Brooklyn, New York, writing poetry, studying hip-hop at Alvin Ailey, or chatting in patois with her family.

-welsh is fascinated by archival accidents, hidden histories, and the shifting limits of the speakable in contemporary culture.
+welsh (now Kiki Loveday) is fascinated by archival accidents, hidden histories, and the shifting limits of the speakable in contemporary culture.
 Her mixed-media work pushes the boundaries between personal and cultural memory—and between social and artistic conventions.
 It has been exhibited in venues from UnionDocs in Brooklyn to The Situation Room in Los Angeles.
 She has taught in the undergraduate film program at The New York University Tisch School of the Arts, where she co-founded the Women in the Director’s Chair Oral History Project.
 She is currently a Ph.D. candidate at UC Santa Cruz, writing a dissertation on silent cinema, titled “Sapphic Cinemania!
 Female Authorship, Queer Desires, and the Birth of Cinema.”

 The artists working in the Art collections are Soyoung Shin and Juliana Wisdom.